stakater/stakater-docs/docs/content/sre/pipelines/jenkins/jenkins-pipeline.md

 // 2.
 Build application based on `appType` and `goal` using `builderImage`
 // 3.
 Run e2e tests
 // 4.
 Build & push image to `dockerRepositoryURL/appName`
 // 5.
-Generate/Update manifests based on any changes in the templates, that can be deployed on kubernetes
+Generate/Update manifests based on any changes in the templates, that can be deployed on Kubernetes
 // 6.
 Notify on slack regarding the build status, if `notifySlack` is true

 releaseApplication {